Micky Ward: Early career

 Ward had his first professional bout on June 13, 1985 in Lawrence, Massachusetts, defeating David Morin by TKO in the first round.
 He won his second fight in his hometown of Lowell, getting a 4th round TKO victory over Greg Young.

 Coming off back-to-back knockout wins in his home state of Massachusetts, Ward traveled to Atlantic City to meet matchmaker Teddy Brenner.
 Looking to push his career forward, Ward quickly applied to on a card down in Atlantic City.
 However, New Jersey Athletic Commission rules stated that fighters must wait a mandatory two weeks between bouts, so when Ward's team was filling out the paperwork to be on the Atlantic City card, they bumped up the date of his last fight in order to fall into the criteria of this mandate.
 The NJ athletic commissioner Joe Walcott caught the oversight and suspended Ward for an unspecified period.
 Walcott retired in December 1985, and Larry Hazzard took over his position, lifting Ward's suspension immediately and giving him a clean slate.
 Hazzard later stated, "Waiving Micky Ward's suspension is one of the best decisions I've ever made."

 With his suspension lifted, Ward made his Atlantic City debut on January 10, 1986 with a 3rd round TKO of Chris Bajor.
 This kicked off Ward's relationship with the city, as his next six fights would all take place there.
 He won all six, four of them coming by way of KO.
 His time in Atlantic City helped his career due to the exposure he received on national television through ESPN's Top Rank Boxing program, which dubbed Atlantic City their home base for their weekly Saturday night fights.
 Ward ended up with a record 28 fights on ESPN.

-However, for his 10th professional fight, Top Rank Boxing followed Ward back to his home town of Lowell.
+However, for his 10th professional fight on August 29, 1986, Top Rank Boxing followed Ward back to his home town of Lowell.
 There, he faced a fellow top prospect out of Massachusetts, John Rafuse.
 The fight ended in an 8th round unanimous decision for Ward.
-Two more convincing wins followed, bringing his record to 12-0.
+Two more convincing wins followed, first on October 24, with a second round KO of Carlos Brandi and an eighth round split decision over Hilario Mercedes on February 27, 1987 brought his record to 12-0.